guisanchez/DeFCon2/README.md

 3.- Inputs/options file.

 The code reads a json format file called input.json.
-Special thanks to @josephalevin, who developed the fortran library we are using.
+Special thanks to [@josephalevin](https://github.com/josephalevin/fson), who developed the fortran library we are working with.
 Several data are read from input.json:

     time data:
     	 cfl (real number)